charanpan/mypiggybank/README.md

 ############### Things to fix ########################

 [YET TO FIX]

+1. There is a HUGE lag in page loading mostly becuase of font-awesome library.
+The content appears without CSS first and then re-appears with styling.
+2. The scroll is jittery.
+Site boxes up as we scroll faster.
-1. The oval logo in the middle of the currency logo doesn't stay as oval in smaller screens.
+3. The oval logo in the middle of the currency logo doesn't stay as oval in smaller screens.

 [PARTIALLY FIXED]
 1. The currency divs multiplying effect irregular on a smaller screen.